sl34567/vsctuto/README.md

 **You SUCCEEDED when GitHub actions pipeline will pass (green color).**

+NOTE: Please use valid pure JSON files, so must not contain any comments

 Checklist for Success:

 * Fork the vsctuto repository on GitHub.